barbatchov/doc-converter/README.md

 /opt/openoffice4/program/soffice -headless -nologo -nofirststartwizard -accept="socket,host=127.0.0.1,port=8100;urp" &
 ```

- Once you ran it.
+ Once you finished.
 You can run the application:

 ```shellscript
 mvn clean spring-boot:run -DskipTests
 ```

-## Running under a container [not working well]
+## Running under a container

 If you want to try running it under a container you can build it using maven.